christopher-danz/NLP_HandsOn_Workshop/README.md

-# This repository contains notebooks of the NLP workshop held by my employer
+# This repository contains notebooks of a workshop on Natural Language Processing from Positive Thinking Company and Techlabs Munich.

 # Setting up development environment
 ## Software needed